 Department and Faculty

-The Department of Obstetrics and Gynecology at Mayo Clinic in Rochester, Minnesota, offers comprehensive in-patient and out-patient services for women.
+The Department of Obstetrics and Gynecology at Mayo Clinic's campus in Rochester, Minnesota, offers comprehensive inpatient and outpatient services for women.
 There are 41 physicians who provide patient care and are actively involved in research and medical education.

-- Maternal-Fetal Medicine — five perinatologists provide specialized services for high-risk pregnancies
+- Maternal and fetal medicine.
+Five perinatologists provide specialized services for high-risk pregnancies.

-- Reproductive Endocrinology & Infertility — four reproductive endocrinologists provide treatment of infertility and disorders of the endocrine and reproductive systems
+- Reproductive endocrinology and infertility.
+Four reproductive endocrinologists treat infertility and disorders of the endocrine and reproductive systems.

-- Gynecology — care for disorders of the female reproductive track
+- Gynecology.
+Care for disorders of the female reproductive tract.

-The teaching faculty working in the Clinic and hospitals are exclusively Mayo Clinic staff.
-Therefore, the Mayo patient population is available to provide you with extensive learning opportunities and educational experiences.
+The teaching faculty working in Mayo outpatient areas and at Mayo Clinic Hospital — Rochester are exclusively Mayo Clinic staff.
+The Mayo patient population is available to provide you with extensive learning opportunities and educational experiences.

-Fellows are assigned a faculty advisor or mentor who will provide comprehensive educational advice and personal support.
+Fellows are assigned a faculty adviser or mentor who provides comprehensive educational advice and personal support.
 They, along with other faculty, provide mentorship, especially in the area of research and publications.

-Many nationally and internationally known professors visit Mayo Clinic Rochester each year.
+Many nationally and internationally known professors visit Mayo Clinic's campus in Rochester each year.
 They routinely present lectures and participate in hospital rounds and surgical observation.
 Fellows have the opportunity to interact with these individuals in educational and informal settings.